huggingface/dataset-viewer/docs/source/parquet.md

 </curl>
 </inferencesnippet>

 The endpoint response is a JSON containing a list of the dataset's files in the Parquet format.
-For example, the [`ibm/duorc`](https://huggingface.co/datasets/ibm/duorc) dataset has six Parquet files, which corresponds to the `test`, `train` and `validation` splits of its two configurations, `ParaphraseRC` and `SelfRC` (see the [List splits and configurations](./splits) guide for more details about splits and configurations).
+For example, the [`ibm/duorc`](https://huggingface.co/datasets/ibm/duorc) dataset has six Parquet files, which corresponds to the `test`, `train` and `validation` splits of its two subsets, `ParaphraseRC` and `SelfRC` (see the [List splits and subsets](./splits) guide for more details about splits and subsets).

 The endpoint also gives the filename and size of each file: